-Psychotropic medications are a group of drugs that treat a variety of conditions.
+Psychotropic medications treat a variety of conditions.
 They can affect a person’s mood, behavior, perception, and thoughts.
 Types of psychotropic medications include antidepressants, antianxiety medications, and stimulants.

 This article explores uses for these medications, types, side effects, and black box warnings.
 It also discusses potential drug interactions and when to contact a doctor.

 Psychotropic medications can help treat various disorders.
 Some of these include:

 Doctors typically prescribe SSRIs as a first-line treatment for depression, in combination with psychotherapy.
 They work by blocking the reabsorption of serotonin, a neurotransmitter that may have a positive influence on mood, which leaves more serotonin available to transmit messages between nerve cells.

 - citalopram (Celexa)